malavsoni/SWAPI-App/README.md

   - XCode 11.7
   - SWIFTUI ( New Reactive Framework By Apple)
   - MVVM Architecture
-  - Design the screen in SwiftUI 1.0 ( I am also comfortable with Storyboard also  )
+  - Design the screen in SwiftUI 1.0 ( I am also comfortable with Storyboard )
   - API Call with Error Handling
   - Test cases for ViewModels